History of General Motors

-1908–1929
+1907–1929

 General Motors was capitalized by William C. Durant on September 16, 1908, as a holding company.
 The next day it purchased Buick Motor Company, and rapidly acquired more than twenty companies including Oldsmobile, Cadillac, Oakland Motor Car Company, and McLaughlin of Canada.
 Dr. Campbell, Durant's son-in-law, put 1,000,000 shares on the stock market in Chicago Buick (then controlled by Durant).

 Durant's earlier company, the Durant-Dort Carriage Company, had been in business in Flint since 1886, and by 1900 was producing over 100,000 carriages a year in factories located in Michigan and Canada.
 Prior to his acquisition of Buick, Durant had several Ford dealerships.
-With springs, axles and other key components being provided to the early automotive industry by Durant-Dort, it can be reasoned that GM actually began with the founding of Durant-Dort.
+With springs, axles and other key components being provided to the early automotive industry by Durant-Dort, it can be reasoned that GM actually began with the McLaughlin Carriage gear from 1867 founding of Durant-Dort.

-GM under Durant's leadership acquired Oldsmobile later in 1908.
+GM under Durant's leadership acquired Olds Motor Works later in 1908.
 The next year, he brought in Cadillac, Cartercar, Elmore, Ewing, and Oakland.
-In 1909, General Motors also acquired the Reliance Motor Car Company of Owosso, Michigan, and the Rapid Motor Vehicle Company of Pontiac, Michigan, the predecessors of GMC Truck.
+In 1909, General Motors also acquired the Reliance Motor Car Company of Detroit, Michigan, and the Rapid Motor Vehicle Company of Pontiac, Michigan, the predecessors of GMC Truck.
 A Rapid became the first truck to conquer Pikes Peak in 1909.
+In 1909, the Corporation produced and sold 25,000 cars.
 In 1910, Welch and Rainier were added to the ever-growing list of companies controlled by GM.

-GM was initially created by combining independent manufacturers who were competing with the Ford Motor Company and vehicles offered before the October 1, 1908 introduction of the Model T. Once the Model T began to dominate the market, independent companies began to combine their resources as corporations and decided to offer what the Model T didn't.
-The Model T was offered in black because it dried the fastest as it rolled off the assembly line, so GM offered their products in various color combinations; the Model T came with one four-cylinder engine, so GM offered their vehicles with different wheelbases and engine displacements on a gradual scale based on price.
+GM was initially created by combining independent manufacturers who were competing with the Ford Motor Company and vehicles offered before the October 1, 1908 introduction of the Model T (produced for 19 years until 1927).
+Once the soon iconic Model T began to appear in all corners of America and dominate the automobile market, independent companies began to combine their resources as corporations and decided to offer what the Model T didn't.
+The Model T was offered by Ford only in the black color, because it dried the fastest as it rolled off the assembly line plus was the cheapest with only one color painting process, so GM offered their products in various color combinations; the Model T came with one four-cylinder engine, so GM offered their vehicles with different wheelbases and engine displacements on a gradual scale based on price.